Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * All rank clues will "touch" the light pink suit.
 * No color clues will "touch" the light pink suit.

+### Cocoa Rainbow

+* One of the suits is replaced with a cocoa rainbow suit.
+* All color clues will "touch" the cocoa rainbow suit.
+* No rank clues will "touch" the cocoa rainbow suit.
+* There is only one of each cocoa rainbow card in the deck, which means that every cocoa rainbow card is "critical".

+### Chiaroscuro Pink

+* One of the suits is replaced with a chiaroscuro pink suit.
+* All rank clues will "touch" the chiaroscuro pink suit.
+* No color clues will "touch" the chiaroscuro pink suit.
+* There is only one of each chiaroscuro pink card in the deck, which means that every chiaroscuro pink card is "critical".

 ### Ambiguous

 * Two suits share a color.
 There is no way to disambiguate between them with color clues.